seanwu1105/ga-car/README.md

   * Population Size
   * Probability of Crossover
   * Probability of Mutation
-  * Number of the RBFN Perceptrons
+  * Number of the RBFN Neuron
 * Testing
   * Map Selection
   * Start/Stop Btn